Home > Matthew 24 Commentary: THAT Generation Shall Not Pass

 15“So when you see standing in the holy place ‘the abomination that causes desolation,’ spoken of through the prophet Daniel—let the reader understand—16then let those who are in Judea flee to the mountains.
 17Let no one on the roof of his house go down to take anything out of the house.
 18Let no one in the field go back to get his cloak.

 Fulfilled!
-Matthew 24:15 Commentary: The Abomination that Causes Desolation Fulfilled!
+A Preterist View and Commentary of Matthew 24:15: The Abomination that Causes Desolation Fulfilled!

 The Olivet Discourse described in Matthew 24 is also found in Luke 21.
 Luke 21:20-21 records Jesus’ prediction in Matthew 24:15-18 slightly differently: “When you see Jerusalem being surrounded by armies, you will know that its desolation is near.
 Then let those who are in Judea flee to the mountains, let those in the city get out, and let those in the country not enter the city.”
 Notice that instead of saying, “So when you see standing in the holy place ‘the abomination that causes desolation,’” Luke 21:20 seems to paraphrase Jesus’ words by saying, “When you see Jerusalem being surrounded by armies, you will know that its desolation is near.”
 In Luke 21:20, instead of saying abomination that causes desolation, Luke appears to define this term as armies that cause desolation.